jcatterton/ygo-card-processor/README.md

 does not refer to mongo objectID.
 - PUT /card/{id} - Updates card in database using JSON values in request body based on given ID.
 ID here refers to mongo ObjectID.
-- DELETE /card/{id} - Deletes card from database based on given ID.
-ID here refers to mongo objectID.
+- DELETE /card/{id} - Deletes card from database based on given serial number.
+ID here does not refer to mongo objectID.
 - POST /cards - Adds card to database from excel file input.
 Excel file muse contain card serial number listed one by one in first column of spreadsheet.
 Other columns are irrelevant.
 File must be given key 'input' in request.
 Returns 200 once adding has begun, 500 if error occurs before adding begins.
 Adding of cards continues after API has sent response.